RHEnVision/provisioning-backend/docs/dev-environment.md

 There are few utilities that you will need like code linter, `goimports` or migration tool for creating new migrations.
 Install them with `make install-tools`.

-## Postgres

-Installation and configuration of Postgres is not covered neither in this article nor in the README.
-Full administrator access into an empty database is assumed as the application performs DDL commands during start.
-Or create a user with create table privileges.

-Tip: On MacOS, you can install Postgres on a remote Linux (or a small VM) and configure the application to connect there, instead of localhost.

-## Kafka

-In order to work on Kafka integrated services (statuser, sources), Kafka local deployment is needed.
-We do simply use the official Kafka binary that can be simply extracted and started.

-The [scripts](../scripts) directory contains README with further instructions and scripts which can download, extract, configure and start Kafka for local development.

 ## Compilation and startup

 Use `make` command to compile the main application, use `make run` or start it manually via `./pbapi`.